 No common regional voice

-However, there is hardly any regional cooperation, no common voice for educators in the Arab world.
-The International Council for Adult Education (ICAE), the umbrella organisation of civil society organisations who are committed to Lifelong Learning, has been complaining for years that there are barely any Arab actors active in the association, so that there are almost no contact persons in the region.
+However, there is hardly any regional cooperation and no common voice for educators in the Arab world.
+The International Council for Adult Education (ICAE), the umbrella organization of civil society organizations that are committed to Lifelong Learning, has been complaining for years that there are barely any Arab actors active in the association so there are almost no contact persons in the region.

-This may on the one hand be due to the political fragmentation of the Arab world in which there are only weak regional institutions; the focus – especially in education policy – lies at the state level and Adult Education and Lifelong Learning are still not an integral part the education system.
-Nevertheless, decision-makers are gradually coming to realise that Adult Education as an element of Lifelong Learning is a key to political, economic and social development, which was so convincingly called for by so many in the Arab Spring.
+This may on the one hand be due to the political fragmentation of the Arab world in which there are only weak regional institutions; the focus – especially on education policy – lies at the state level and Adult Education and Lifelong Learning are still not an integral part of the education system.
+Nevertheless, decision-makers are gradually coming to realize that Adult Education as an element of Lifelong Learning is a key to political, economic, and social development, which was so convincingly called for by so many in the Arab Spring.

 IALLA training academy for the first time in the Arab world

-To emphasis the role of education for social change, and above all to integrate young education stakeholders from civil society in international debates and committees, the International Council for Adult Education ICAE has used a special instrument: a training course, which, under the title IALLA, might be familiar to some, and since 2004 has been held annually in various regions of the world.
+To emphasize the role of education in social change, and above all to integrate young education stakeholders from civil society in international debates and committees, the International Council for Adult Education ICAE has used a special instrument: a training course, which, under the title IALLA, might be familiar to some, and since 2004 has been held annually in various regions of the world.
 IALLA stands for the ICAE Academy for Lifelong Learning Advocacy – and, by happy chance, means “Let’s go!” or “Go!” in Arabic.
-With the assistance of the Middle East bureau of DVV International in Jordan, IALLA was brought to the Arab world in 2013 for the fi rst time, and Arab participants were invited.
+With the assistance of the Middle East bureau of DVV International in Jordan, IALLA was brought to the Arab world in 2013 for the first time, and Arab participants were invited.

-So, about 30 young educators sat down in September, 2013 for two weeks and concerned themselves with education and Lifelong Learning as a human right, with international institutions, strategies and campaigns, as well as with lobbying instruments.
-The group grew closer together through the in-depth discussions, role playing, a joint public event with UNESCO, ICAE and the Arab Campaign for Education for All to mark World Literacy Day, through trips and celebrating together and developed a strong identity as a part of the global “IALLA family”.
-In the final days there was a real spirit of optimism among the Arab participants.
+So, about 30 young educators sat down in September 2013 for two weeks and concerned themselves with education and Lifelong Learning as a human right, with international institutions, strategies, and campaigns, as well as with lobbying instruments.
+The group grew closer together through in-depth discussions, role-playing, a joint public event with UNESCO, ICAE, and the Arab Campaign for Education for All to mark World Literacy Day, through trips and celebrating together and developed a strong identity as a part of the global “IALLA family”.
+In the final days, there was a real spirit of optimism among the Arab participants.
 Committed, the group made plans for joint actions in the future.